 Based on topics suggested by the Minnesota autism community, AuSM Skillshops are mini-workshops designed for individuals with autism, parents, caregivers, family members, support staff, educators, therapists, and other professionals.
-Due to the pandemic, AuSM Skillshops will be held virtually in the fall and early winter.
-Sessions will be available in real-time only and will not be accessible after the AuSM Skillshop has taken place.

 Upon request, AuSM Skillshop participants may receive a certificate of attendance to submit to licensing boards for Continuing Education Unit (CEU) consideration.